 Don’t try to talk to the insurance company yourself or accept a bad deal out of desperation.
 Our experienced Birmingham rideshare accident attorneys will negotiate with insurance companies on your behalf.
 We work to get every penny you are owed so that you can focus on your recovery.

 Morris Bart Birmingham Attorneys Are Insurance Claim Experts

-If you’ve been involved in an accident through no fault of your own with an Uber or Lyft car or as a rideshare customer, call Morris Bart Birmingham for a free consultation.
+If you’ve been involved in an accident through no fault of your own with an Uber or Lyft car or as a rideshare customer, call Morris Bart & Associates, LLC in Birmingham for a free consultation.
 We’re available 24/7, and we’d like to help you get the money you may deserve.